pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

             error.
     """

-Attributes are grouped by Sphinx into the two groups, instance- and class-level, and rendered the same way as methods.

 .. rubric:: Documenting methods

-Note:
-    All rules introduced in section `Documenting functions`_ for regular functions, hold for methods, class methods and static methods as well, independent of whether they are public, private or special.
+* All rules introduced in section `Documenting functions`_ for regular functions, hold for methods, class methods and static methods as well, independent of whether they are public, private or special.

-Note:
-    Never document the ``self`` argument of a method, or the ``cls`` argument of a class method.
+* Never document the ``self`` argument of a method, or the ``cls`` argument of a class method.

-By default, only public methods are included in the documentation.
+* By default, only public methods are included in the documentation.
   Nevertheless, private methods and special methods need to be documented properly as well.
 If the developer wants them included in the compiled documentation, he must provide respective options to the audodoc directives, later when integrating his documentation.

 Sphinx groups the documentation of attributes, properties, methods, class methods and static methods and sorts them alphabetically inside each group.

+.. rubric:: Example class documentation

 .. autoclass:: example_docstrings.ExampleClass